 So, how can your child prevent tooth decay?

 - Start early.
-After the age of two, brush your child’s teeth with fluoride toothpaste twice a day.
+After the age of two, brush your child’s teeth twice a day.
 And, if possible, clean between the teeth with dental floss at least once a day, preferably before they go to bed.

 - Don’t allow your little ones to eat after cleaning teeth at bedtime, as salivary flow decreases while they sleep and their teeth become vulnerable to cavities.

 - Do not allow your little ones to nibble food or sip drinks continuously, and keep in mind that a low-sugar diet also helps keep tooth decay at bay.
 Allow time between meals for saliva to neutralize acids and repair the teeth.